Javascript Menu by Deluxe-Menu.com

 Example 4

-In various passages, the New Testament is more forceful than would appear in other translations:
+In various passages, the New Testament is much more forceful than would appear in other translations:

 And behold a leper, having come, prostrated himself before him saying: Lord, if you wish it, you are able to cleanse me.
 And stretching out his hand he grasped him saying: I wish it, be cleansed.
 (Matt.8:2-3)